ARGO SARONIC SELF-GUIDED

 Day 3: Nafplio

-The rural route to ancient Mycenae passes through orange and lemon groves to bring you to the home of King Agamemnon who launched the Trojan War.
+cycle the rural route to ancient Mycenae passes through orange and lemon groves to bring you to the home of King Agamemnon who launched the Trojan War.
 When you’re back in Nafplio don’t fail to climb the 999 steps to the Palamidi, the formidable 17th century Venetian fortress.
 43 km, 26 miles

 Day 4: Spetses island

-The route from Nafplio to Spetses (via Kosta port) is the most challenging of the tour but also exhilarating to reach the top of the climb at 608 m (1994 feet) and biking 83 km, 52.50 miles.
+The route from Nafplio to Spetses (via Kosta port) is the most challenging to cycle of the tour but also exhilarating to reach the top of the climb at 608 m (1994 feet) and biking 83 km, 52.50 miles.
 Or for an extra fee our driver can be transfer you to the summit and bike the rest of the way 30.60 km, 22.70 miles to Kosta port to catch a 10 minute water taxi to Spetses.

 Day 5: Spetses